What is myasthenia gravis?

-Myasthenia gravis affects both males and females and occurs across all racial and ethnic groups.
-It most commonly impacts young adult females (under 40) and older males (over 60), but it can occur at any age, including childhood.
-Myasthenia gravis is not inherited nor is it contagious.
+Myasthenia gravis affects both men and women and occurs across all racial and ethnic groups.
+It most commonly impacts young adult women (under 40) and older men (over 60), but it can occur at any age, including childhood.
+Myasthenia gravis is not inherited or contagious.
 Occasionally, the disease may occur in more than one member of the same family.

 Causes of myasthenia gravis

-Antibodies—Myasthenia gravis is caused by an error in how nerve signals are transmitted to muscles.
-It occurs when communication between the nerve and muscle is interrupted at the neuromuscular junction—the place where nerve cells connect with the muscles they control.
+Myasthenia gravis is caused by an error in how nerve signals are sent to muscles, specifically when communication between the nerve and muscle is interrupted at the neuromuscular junction.

-Neurotransmitters are chemicals that neurons, or brain cells, use to communicate information.
-When electrical signals or impulses travel down a motor nerve, the nerve endings release a neurotransmitter called acetylcholine that binds to sites called acetylcholine receptors on the muscle.
-The binding of acetylcholine to its receptor activates the muscle and causes a muscle contraction.
+Neurotransmitters are chemicals that neurons, or brain cells, use to communicate.
+When electrical signals or impulses travel down a nerve responsible for triggering movement in the muscle, the nerve endings release a neurotransmitter called acetylcholine.
+Acetylcholine binds to receptors on the muscle and activate a process that causes the muscle to contract.

-Thymus gland—The thymus gland controls immune function and may be associated with myasthenia gravis.
-It grows gradually until puberty and then gets smaller until it is replaced by fat.
+The thymus gland controls immune function and may be associated with myasthenia gravis.
+The thymus gland grows gradually until a person reaches puberty and then gets smaller until it is replaced by fat.
 Throughout childhood, the thymus plays an important role in the development of the immune system because it is responsible for producing T-lymphocytes or T cells, a specific type of white blood cell that protects the body from viruses and infections.

-In many adults with myasthenia gravis, the thymus gland remains large.
-People with the disease typically have clusters of immune cells in their thymus gland and may develop thymomas (tumors of the thymus gland).
+In many adults with myasthenia gravis, the thymus gland remains large even after a person becomes an adult.
+People with the disease typically have clusters of immune cells in their thymus gland and may develop tumors in the thymus gland known as thymomas.
 Thymomas are most often harmless, but they can become cancerous.
-Scientists believe the thymus gland may give incorrect instructions to developing immune cells, ultimately causing the immune system to attack its own cells and tissues and produce acetylcholine receptor antibodies—setting the stage for the attack on neuromuscular transmission.
+Scientists believe the thymus gland may give incorrect instructions to developing immune cells, ultimately causing the immune system to attack its own cells and tissues and produce acetylcholine receptor antibodies.

 How is myasthenia gravis diagnosed and treated?